INFO490/assignments/hw8/hw8.markdown

 ### Dimensional Reduction

-In this example, I will use Principal Component Anlalysis (PCA) for dimensional reduction.
+In this example, I will use Principal Component Analysis (PCA) for dimensional reduction.
 I won't repeat how to use *Scikit-learn* to perform PCA; refer to the lessons or use online resources.
-After performing PCA, I printed out the frist three components:
+After performing PCA, I printed out the first three components:

     >>> print(np.round(pca.components_, decimals = 2))
     [[-0.23 -0.11  0.2  -0.35 -0.23 -0.36]